appcypher/awesome-wasm-langs/README.md

 > Scheme is a programming language that supports multiple paradigms, including functional programming and imperative programming, and is one of the two main dialects of Lisp.
 Unlike Common Lisp, the other main dialect, Scheme follows a minimalist design philosophy specifying a small standard core with powerful tools for language extension..
 * [Schism](https://github.com/schism-lang/schism) - Schism is an experimental self-hosting compiler from a subset of R6RS Scheme to WebAssembly.
 Development so far has focused on features necessary for self-hosting.
 The compiler itself is written in, and compiles, a very small subset of Scheme.
 * [scheme.wasm](https://github.com/pollrobots/scheme) - An R7RS Scheme implemented in WebAssembly.
 You can try it out [here](https://pollrobots.com/scheme/).
+* [Guile Hoot](https://gitlab.com/spritely/guile-hoot) - a Scheme to WebAssembly compiler backend for GNU Guile and a general purpose WASM toolchain.

 --------------------